manfredscheucher/pseudocircle-arrangements-tools/pseudocircles_intersecting/readme.md

 This repository provides some functionality and tools to work with arrangements of pairwise intersecting pseudocircles.
-These have already turned out to be very in our past research:
+These tool have proved to be very useful in our past research:

 1. [Arrangements of Pseudocircles: Triangles and Drawings](http://doi.org/10.1007/s00454-020-00173-4)
 2. [Arrangements of Pseudocircles: On Circularizability](http://doi.org/10.1007/s00454-019-00077-y)